bvonkonsky/GettingAndCleaningData/README.md

 * **downloadData() <- function()** </br> Checks to see if a subdirectory with the original data exists in the current working directory.
 If not, the function downloads and unzips the original data.

 ####Potential Modifications
 Feature names contain a leading **t** to designate that the variable is in the **time domain** and **f** to denote that it is in the **frequency domain**.
-These could be expanded if desired, although this was not done in this case to avoid variable names becoming too long and unwieldly.
+These could be expanded if desired, although this was not done in this case to avoid variable names becoming event longer and more unwieldly.

 ### References
 Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine. _International Workshop of Ambient Assisted Living (IWAAL 2012)_.
 Vitoria-Gasteiz, Spain.
 Dec 2012.